Key Takeaways For Why Seniors Are Reluctant to Accept Help?

 Speaking Up:

-Seniors may vent their rage at being characterised as elderly or weak.
-Seniors will attempt to convince people that they are younger or less elderly than they seem.
+Seniors may vent their rage at being portrayed as elderly or weak.
+They may also attempt to convince people that they are younger or less elderly than they seem.

 How to persuade your ageing parents to accept your assistance